grig23/primetime.en/help/programming/tvsdk-3x-android-prog/android-3x-content-playback-options-android2/android-3x-302-redirect-overview.md

 ---
 description: 302 redirect optimization minimizes the number of 302 redirect responses, which allows your application to load balance more effectively.
-seo-description: 302 redirect optimization minimizes the number of 302 redirect responses, which allows your application to load balance more effectively.
-seo-title: HTTP 302 redirect optimization
 title: HTTP 302 redirect optimization
-uuid: 91ed8919-a3c1-4e57-9eaf-e3ba430de35f
 ---

 # HTTP 302 redirect optimization {#http-redirect-optimization}